 If properly stored, water will not spoil.
 The contamination that gets into it is what actually makes water go bad.
 In theory, your water could store and stay good forever if you take the proper precautions by sealing and storing your water so that bacteria or other contaminants don’t get into it and cause it to go bad.

 Let’s clear up something minor really quickly.
 Water itself doesn’t actually go bad.
 The truth is that it can and does become contaminated over time.
-Bacteria, Algae, and other Pathogens are often what contaminates water storage and causes it to “actually go bad”.
+Bacteria, Algae, and other Pathogens are often what contaminate water storage and cause it to “actually go bad”.
 This contamination can happen in many different ways to various degrees of severity.

 Potable drinking water can be stored indefinitely if stored properly in food-grade containers that are stored in a dark cool environment.
 Chemical treatments (including household bleach or iodine) can be used every 6 months to a year to keep the water potable.
 However, the best practice is to drain water storage, clean containers, and replace them with new potable water about every two years or sooner.